hckmd/hckmd.github.io/projects/med-dt-article.md

     </p>
     <p>
         The EDPF5020 unit included the introduction of both visual and general-purpose programming, using the Python and Blockly language respectively, and general-purpose programming in Python was the focus of the EDPF5022 unit.
-        Brown and Wilson [<a href="#ref-brown-wilson" class="site-link">4</a>] identified 10 tips for teaching programming, which we incorporated into our teaching.
+        Brown and Wilson [<a href="#ref-brown-wilson" class="site-link" aria-label="Reference 4, Brown & Wilson, 2018">4</a>] identified 10 tips for teaching programming, which we incorporated into our teaching.
         For example, we included live coding and asked the teachers to make predictions about outcomes of running programs in most of the two-hour sessions in the EDPF5022 unit.
         We used these approaches to encourage teachers to be actively engaged in the lesson, as well as giving them opportunities to reflect on their understanding of the concepts in the session.
     </p>
     <p>
-        <i>Collective participation</i>, where teachers from similar contexts learn and work on tasks together, has been identified as a feature of effective PL [<a href="#ref-desimone" class="site-link">6</a>].
+        <i>Collective participation</i>, where teachers from similar contexts learn and work on tasks together, has been identified as a feature of effective PL [<a href="#ref-desimone" class="site-link" aria-label="Reference 6, Desimone, 2011">6</a>].
         The one-hour sessions in the EDPF5021 and EDPF5022 units, which were usually every second week of semester, involved teachers collaborating on a task together for most of the session time.
         Those sessions usually included learning activities where teachers practiced their programming skills or worked together to design or critique a learning activity following the theme of that week’s learning.
         When the sessions involved the teachers working on programming activities, we provided a range of options of activities to complete because the teachers had a wide range of programming experience.
-        The different options including code-reading exercises, Parson’s problems [<a href="#ref-parsons" class="site-link">18</a>], programming problems with some scaffolding provided and some more complex and open-ended problems towards the end to challenge every teacher.
+        The different options including code-reading exercises, Parson’s problems [<a href="#ref-parsons" class="site-link" aria-label="Reference 18, Parsons & Haden, 2006">18</a>], programming problems with some scaffolding provided and some more complex and open-ended problems towards the end to challenge every teacher.
         At the start of each session, the teachers were surveyed about how confident they were about the programming constructs they learned about in the previous week and were grouped with other teachers with similar levels of confidence.
         We observed that the groups who had self-reported lower levels typically chose the Parson’s problems to complete rather than the programming problems, but this trend would have to be investigated in future research before making any strong conclusions.
     </p>